 The frequency response of the balanced VMDP was first characterized with light coupled to one waveguide only.
-Using the optical heterodyne technique with two external cavity tunable semiconductor lasers at $1.55 \,\mu$ m, the 3-dB bandwidth was found to be 16 GHz for both photodetector arrays.
-The frequency response of the microwave cable, splitter, amplifier, bias-T, and probe are separately characterized up to 50 GHz by HP 8510C network analyzer.
-The overall and calibrated frequency response is shown in Figure 8-b.
+Using the optical heterodyne technique with two external cavity tunable semiconductor lasers at 1.55 μ m, the 3-dB bandwidth was found to be 16 GHz for both photodetector arrays.
+The frequency response of the microwave cable, splitter, amplifier, bias-T, and probe are separately characterized up to 50 GHz by an HP 8510C network analyzer.
 The bandwidth is currently limited by the carrier transit time of the MSM photodiodes.
-Since the bandwidth of our capacitance loaded CPW is much greater than 40 GHz, the bandwidth of the balanced VMDP can be increased by scaling down the MSM photodiodes.
-Theoretical simulation indicates that bandwidth > 100 GHz is achievable.
+Since the bandwidth of our capacitance-loaded CPW is much greater than 40 GHz, the bandwidth of the balanced VMDP can be increased by scaling down the MSM photodiodes.
+Theoretical simulation indicates that bandwidth >100 GHz is achievable.